NeutrinoCorp/quark/README.md

 ## Performance

-For applications that log in the hot path, reflection-based serialization and string formatting are prohibitively expensive &mdash; they're CPU-intensive and make many small allocations.
-Put differently, using `encoding/json` and `fmt.Fprintf` to log tons of `interface{}`s makes your application slow.

-Quark takes a different approach.
-It includes a reflection-free, zero-allocation JSON encoder, and the base `Logger` strives to avoid serialization overhead and allocations wherever possible.
-By building the high-level `SugaredLogger` on that foundation, zap lets users *choose* when they need to count every allocation and when they'd prefer a more familiar, loosely typed API.

-As measured by its own [benchmarking suite][], not only is zap more performant than comparable structured logging packages &mdash; it's also faster than the standard library.
+As measured by its own [benchmarking suite][], not only is quark more performant than comparable messaging processors packages.
 Like all benchmarks, take these with a grain of salt.<sup id="anchor-versions">[1](#footnote-versions)</sup>

 ## Supported Infrastructure